Major depressive episode: Causes

 The cause of a major depressive episode is not well understood.
+Despite its longstanding prominence in pharmaceutical advertising, the idea that low serotonin levels cause depression is not supported by scientific evidence.
+One interpretation is that depression manifests due to an imbalance of neurotransmitters in the brain, resulting in feelings of worthlessness and despair.
+Magnetic resonance imaging shows that the brains of people diagnosed with depression may have a hippocampus up to 10% smaller than those who do not exhibit signs of depression.
+A family history of depression increases the chance of being diagnosed.

-This is because there are usually many factors that play into a person's depression.
-The mechanism is believed to be a combination of biological, psychological, and social factors.
-A major depressive episode can often follow an acute stress in someone's life, such as the death of a loved one, or being fired from a job.
-Evidence suggests that psychosocial stressors play a larger role in the first 1–2 depressive episodes, while having less influence in later episodes.
+There are usually a combination of biological, psychological, and social factors that play into a person's depression.
+A major depressive episode can often follow acute stress in someone's life, such as the death of a loved one or being fired from a job.
+Evidence suggests that psychosocial stressors play a larger role in the first 1–2 depressive episodes while having less influence in later episodes.
 People who experience a major depressive episode often have other mental health issues.
+Children with generalized social anxiety disorder may be more likely to experience a major depressive episode.

 Other risk factors for a depressive episode include: